nager/Nager.Date/doc/README.md

     Console.WriteLine($"{holiday.Date:yyyy-MM-dd} - {holiday.EnglishName}");
     //holiday...
     //holiday.Date -> The date
+    //holiday.ObservedDate -> The date on which the holiday is observed
     //holiday.LocalName -> The local name
     //holiday.EnglishName -> The english name
     //holiday.NationalHoliday -> Is this holiday in every county (federal state)